Retirement is something that many people look forward to. But where you retire can have a huge impact on your quality of life.

 Finance site BankRate.com recently updated its list of best and worst places to retire.

 What Are the Best States for Retirees in 2021?

-Money expert Clark Howard says if you’re a retiree or are close to retiring, and you’re thinking about relocating to a more affordable area, it’s good to take a gradual approach.
+Money expert Clark Howard says if you’re a retiree or are close to retiring, and you’re thinking about relocating, it’s good to take a gradual approach.

 “One of my key rules is you should always rent first for six months, a year or even two years if you’re thinking about relocating for retirement.
 If it turns out that you don’t like it, at least you’re not all-in owning a home that you’ve now got to get rid of,” he says.